Actinium825/pokedex_flutter_state_managements/getx/README.md

-# Flutter App for Pokedex with Bloc
+# Flutter App for Pokedex with Get

 ## Steps to run
 1. Install latest Flutter version and set in SDK Manager